Nothing in nature is “all the way down”

 More Pynchonian eye dialect

 Twelve years ago I wrote a bit about Pynchon’s use of eye dialect in his underappreciated 2013 novel Bleeding Edge.
 In that book, the dialogue of Californian woman (Vyrna McElmo) is stylized so that her -ings are spelled -een, presumably denoting [in]; e.g., “I’m still, like, vibrateen“.
 I am now working through Vineland (1990).
-In that book, another Californian, DEA agent Hector Zuñiga’s dialogue features a different eye dialect take on the same variable: they are spelled -ín, presumably denoting something similar, as in the following passage (p.
+In that book, another Californian, DEA agent Hector Zuñiga, uses a different eye dialect take on the same variable: his -ings are spelled -ín, presumably denoting something similar, as in the following passage (p.
 28):

 All of you are still children inside, livín your real life back then.
 Still waitín for that magic payoff. […] Rill puzzlín.